toanpro24/Online-shopping-website/README.md

 ### 🗃️ Database – MySQL

-Relational schema with foreign keys for categories and products.
+Relational schema with foreign keys for users, orders, order details, categories and products.

 ---